Tag Archives: morocco overland

 With added info from Duncan B and Grant @HU

-See also: How to trace and save a GPS tracklog online
+How to trace a tracklog

 I’m not sure I even owned a laptop at that time.
-Instead we managed to research and log the scores of routes in Sahara Overland with hardback jotter and a Garmin 12 or a ‘big screen’ 76 mounted in a sawn-off juice bottle and an elastic band.
-When needed, I transposed the lat/long reading to the then and now still excellent IGN 1 million maps using a ruler or a more accurate roamer grid (below).
+Instead we managed to research and log the scores of routes in Sahara Overland with a hardback jotter and a Garmin 12 or a ‘big screen’ 76 mounted in a sawn-off juice bottle and an elastic band.
+When needed, I transposed the lat/long reading to the then still excellent IGN 1 million maps using a ruler or a more accurate roamer grid (below).

 You could then pinpoint your position with adequate accuracy for the expansive Sahara because, unless you were looking for a cache (which we’d buried the previous day for Desert Riders), that was good enough to locate yourself.
 Otherwise, as the Austrian guys had done, you had to scan and carefully calibrate your paper maps (taking into account the map’s projection format) so that the moving cursor dot would mark your precise location.